cyclr/docs/pages/connector-authentication/OneLogin.md

 6. Select **Save Changes**.

-## Additional Information
+## Additional information

-The **Create App** method accepts a wide range of possible request parameters beyond what is mapped as standard in Cyclr.
-While these can be mapped manually, it is also possible to generate the fields based off of an existing application.
-To do this:
+The **Create App** method accepts a wide range of possible request parameters beyond what's mapped as standard in Cyclr.
+You can map these fields manually, or you can generate the fields based on an existing application.
+To generate fields:

 1. Go to the **Edit Connector** page for the OneLogin connector.
 2. Under the **Methods & Fields** heading, find and select the **Get App Template** method.